Bukkiee20/MerSKILL-Sales-Analysis/README.md

 - What are the peak sales period?
 - In which cities do we observe the highest sales figures for our products?

+### Results/Findings
+The analysis results are summarized as follows:
+1. The Macbook Pro Laptop takes the lead as our best-selling product with a total sales figure of $8.0M.
+This dominance is clearly reflected in the Average Order Value chart, where it claims the top spot,indicating that customers tend to make larger single purchases of this product.
+Following closely behind is the iPhone, with sales totaling $4.8M, and the ThinkPad Laptop at $4.1 million.
+In contrast,AAA Batteries (4-pack) ranks as our lowest-selling product
+2. Despite AAA Batteries (4-pack) having the lowest sales, it was the most ordered product, with an impressive quantity of 31,000 units sold.
+Additionally, in terms of city-wise sales, San Franciscostands out as the leader with sales of $8.26M, followed by Los Angeles with $5.45M and New York City with $4.66M in sales.
+On the other hand, Austin recorded the lowest sales, totaling $1.82M.
+3. Quarter 1 stood out with the lowest recorded sales at $6.8M, while Quarter 4 marked the pinnacle with $11.5M in sales.
+It's worth noting that the final three months of the year (October, Novemberand December) with December being the highest with $4.6M in sales saw a significant upswing in revenue.
+Tuesday, in particular, emerged as the top-performing day with $5.09M in sales surpassing allother days of the week.
+4. The business consistently encounters its peak periods between the hours of 11am-1pm and then recurring from 6pm-8pm.
+During these specific time frames, we consistently observe a significant surge in order placements signifying the prime hours of customer activity.

 ### Dashboard
 ![MeriSKILLS Project-1](https://github.com/Bukkiee20/MerSKILL-Sales-Analysis/assets/99342341/20190bf4-8205-41b4-8ead-8ad606a1d57b)